rinaldus/rinaldus-overlay/README.md

+*23.09.16 If you have problems with updating my overlay, simply remove and add it again.

 *This is my personal overlay.
 I often do experiments in it.
 You may use it without any warranties, on your own risk!*

 # Install